This grant provides state government funds to assist eligible non-state schools in meeting recurrent costs.

 The governing body of a non-state school may use funds provided only for teaching and general staff salaries, professional development, curriculum development and implementation, maintenance and general operations.

 The governing body must provide acquittal details of the funds to the Non-State Schools Accreditation Board on an annual basis.
 Failure to provide acquittal details is a ground for cessation of payments.

-Non-state schools which have been granted eligibility for government funding by the Minister for Education and Training for an aspect of the operation of the school under the Education (Accreditation of Non-State Schools) Act 2001.
+Non-state schools which have been granted eligibility for government funding by the Minister for Education for an aspect of the operation of the school under the Education (Accreditation of Non-State Schools) Act 2001.

 Formula-generated cash grant.

 |Payment||Target date for payment||Proportion of allocation paid||Enrolments|

 |1||9 January||3/12 of estimated annual allocation||Funded enrolments counted in the February Survey Data Collection of the previous year|